Boosting your cycling endurance takes more than just an iron will. You need the right kit capable of enduring those miles with you.

 Choosing the right cycling shoes

-The Shot is the latest top-of-the-range shoe from Sidi and worn by many stars of the pro-peloton.
-Packed with pro-level features and a full-carbon base, these shoes will be pedalling their way through the toughest terrains in competitions around the world throughout this year.
+As worn by Geraint Thomas and packed with pro-level features and a full-carbon base, these shoes will be pedalling their way through the toughest terrains in competitions around the world throughout this year.

 The pedals to go the distance